Amari Morgan-Smith: Alfreton Town

 On 13 July 2019, Morgan-Smith joined Alfreton Town.

-2nd spell at Kidderminster
+Return to Kidderminster Harriers

-On 25 June 2020, Morgan-Smith resigned for Kidderminster Harriers on a one-year contract, almost 8 years after first joining on loan from Macclesfield.
-The transfer fee was paid personally by the Harrier's owners during the COVID-19 Pandemic to ensure no impact to the club finances.
+On 25 June 2020, Morgan-Smith signed for Kidderminster Harriers on a one-year contract, almost 8 years after first joining on loan from Macclesfield.
+The transfer fee was paid personally by the Harrier's owners during the COVID-19 pandemic to ensure no impact to the club finances.
 He scored twice in a pre-season friendly vs Alvechurch that September, as league start dates were pushed back to October due to the pandemic.
-Across the 2021-22 season, Morgan-Smith scored 17 goals, including one against Reading FC in the FA Cup 3rd Round.
-Amari (colloquially abbreviated to AMS around the club) became an integral part of the Harriers line-up and, on the 13th of April 2022, extended his deal until the end of the 2022-23 season.
+Across the 2021–22 season, Morgan-Smith scored 17 goals, including one against Reading in the FA Cup third round.
+He became an integral part of the Harriers line-up and, on 13 April 2022, extended his deal until the end of the 2022–23 season.
+Morgan-Smith's 2022–23 campaign was hit with injuries, however once injury free he was back leading the line at the Worcestershire club, forming a formidable partnership with Ashley Hemmings up front.
+Morgan-Smith scored 6 goals in the last 8 games as Harriers won promotion via the play-offs back to the National League, which included the winner during the 1–0 play-off quarter-final win at Alfreton and the third goal in a 4–1 win at King's Lynn in the play-off semi-finals.
+It was reported during the summer of 2023, Morgan-Smith had agreed a new one-year deal to remain at Kidderminster for the 2023–24 season.

 International career

 Morgan-Smith was called up to the England national C team for a match against the Republic of Ireland under-23 team in May 2010, in which he made his debut.
 He was capped twice by England C from 2010 to 2011.